-The TX2/INT/GPIO2 pin can be reconfigured as an active low interrupt output by setting bit [6] in the GPIO Register to '1' and configuring TX2/INT/GPIO2 as a GPIO2 output (bits [4:3] of GPIO Register = 11).
+The TX2/INT/GPIO2 pin can be reconfigured as an active low interrupt output by setting bit [6] in the GPIO Register to '1' and configuring TX2/INT/GPIO2 as a GPIO2 output.
 In this mode, TX2/INT/GPIO2 will pull low when any of these conditions exist.

-- 1. The LM3560 is configured for NTC mode (Configuration Register 1 bit [4] = 1), and the voltage at LEDI/NTC has fallen below VTRIP (1V typical). - 2.
-The LM3560 is configured for VIN Monitor mode (VIN Monitor Register bit [0] = 1), and VIN falls below the programmed VIN Monitor Threshold. - 3.
-The LM3560 is configured for VIN Flash Monitor mode (VIN Monitor Register bit [3] = 1), and VIN falls below the programmed VIN Flash Monitor Threshold.
+- The LM3559 is configured for NTC mode (Configuration Register 1 bit [4] = 1) and the voltage at LEDI/NTC has fallen below VTRIP (1V typical). - 2.
+The LM3559 is configured for VIN Monitor mode (VIN Monitor Register bit [0] = 1) and VIN is below the programmed VIN Monitor Threshold. - 3.
+The LM3559 is configured for VIN Flash Monitor mode (VIN Monitor Register bit [3] = 1) and VIN falls below the programmed VIN Flash Monitor Threshold.
+Figure 7 details the functionality of the TX2/INT/GPIO2 input.

-Once INT is pulled low due to any of the above conditions having been met, INT will only go high again if any of the conditions are no longer true and the Flags Register is read.
+Once INT is pulled low due to any of the above conditions having been met, INT will only go back high again if any of the conditions are no longer true and the Flags Register is read.